aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/180-adding-a-product-to-a-portfolio/_index.md

 {{< figure src="/how-tos/creating-and-provisioning-a-product/ClickEdit.png" >}}

-- Add the following to the end of the file (be careful with your indentation):

-{{% code file="30-how-tos/50-every-day-use/150-creating-a-portfolio/artefacts/factory/create-the-portfolio--portfolio_only.yaml" language="js" %}}

-- Verify the contents of your file matches this:
+- Replace the contents of your file with this:

-{{% code file="30-how-tos/50-every-day-use/150-creating-a-portfolio/artefacts/factory/create-the-portfolio--portfolio_product_and_version.yaml" language="js" %}}
+{{% code file="every-day-use/180-adding-a-product-to-a-portfolio/artefacts/factory/completed.yaml" language="js" highlight="26-27" %}}

+- Take note of the highlighted lines 26 and 27.
+We have added a portfolio to the product.

 Once you have updated the file fill in the fields for *Author name*, *Email address*, *Commit message* and hit *Commit changes*